Astronomer

 Series D in 2005

-Amphora Discovery Corporation is a biotechnology company based in Durham, North Carolina, that offers integrated services to the pharmaceutical industry.
-Founded in 2001 and now a subsidiary of Nanosyn Inc., the company specializes in pathway-based drug discovery services.
-Its offerings include in vitro assay protocols, throughput screening, compound profiling, custom assay development, and lead discovery and optimization programs.
-Amphora's lead generation platform is noted for its precision and data quality, leading to the development of proprietary clinical entities targeting oncology, inflammation, metabolic diseases, and neurological disorders.
-The company serves a diverse clientele, including pharmaceutical and biopharmaceutical companies, emerging biotechnology firms, and research foundations, with its most advanced compounds currently positioned as preclinical candidates in oncology and inflammation.
+Amphora Discovery Corporation is a biotechnology company based in Durham, North Carolina, founded in 2001.
+The company specializes in providing integrated services to the pharmaceutical industry, focusing on pathway-based drug discovery.
+Its offerings include in vitro assay protocols, high-throughput screening, compound profiling, custom assay development, and enzymology services.
+Amphora's lead generation platform is recognized for its precision and data quality, facilitating the development of proprietary clinical entities targeting oncology, inflammation, metabolic diseases, and neurological disorders.
+The company serves a diverse clientele that includes pharmaceutical and biopharmaceutical firms, emerging biotechnology companies, and research foundations.
+Among its most advanced compounds are preclinical candidates specifically designed as inhibitors for AKT1 and p38, demonstrating Amphora's commitment to advancing drug discovery solutions.
+As of 2008, Amphora operates as a subsidiary of Nanosyn Inc.

 CipherMax